boardend/foss4g-2022-webassembly4g/slides.md

 - The main tool is the **Emscripten Compiler Frontend** (`emcc`)
   - Drop-in replacement for a standard compiler like **gcc** or **clang**
   - Supports the common flags from **gcc** and **clang**
-    - Introduces also many Emscripten specifig compiler/linker flags [^1]
+    - Introduces also many Emscripten specific compiler/linker flags [^1]

 <br />